-- Select two Availability Zones within a Region for the SAP HANA cluster implementation. - Identify one subnet in both AZs to host the two nodes of a SUSE Linux Enterprise High Availability Extension cluster. - Use one or more routing tables which are attached to the two subnets. - Optionally, host a Route53 private hosted naming zone to manage names in the VPC - All components of the cluster and AWS services should reside in the same Amazon account.
-The use of networking components such as a route table in another account (shared VPC setup) is not supported.
+- Select two Availability Zones within an AWS Region for the SAP HANA cluster implementation. - Identify one subnet in each AZ to host the cluster nodes. - Use one or more VPC routing tables which are attached to the two subnets being used. - Optionally, host a Route53 private hosted naming zone to manage names in the VPC. - All components of the cluster and AWS services should reside in the same AWS account.
+The use of networking components such as a VPC route table in another account (Shared VPC setup) is not supported.
 If a multi account landscape is required, we advise you reach to your AWS representative to have a look at implementing a Transit Gateway for cross account/VPC access.